garrandall/popular-music-data/tracks/i-can-t-wait-sleepy-brown-outkast.md

-(Seize the night, seize the night, seize the night, seize the night) Cause I'm gonna take you on a journey, enjoy the ride (Enjoy the ride, enjoy the ride, enjoy the ride, enjoy the ride) Enjoy the ride, up and down (ohbaby!)
+(Seize the night, seize the night, seize the night, seize the night) Cause I'm gonna take you on a journey, enjoy the ride (Enjoy the ride, enjoy the ride, enjoy the ride, enjoy the ride) Enjoy the ride, up and down (oh baby!)
 Up and down (whoo lady!)
 Round and round (take it)
 Round and round (whoo)